On unbiased estimators for functions of the rate parameter of the exponential distribution: Introduction

 To address this limitation, several authors have proposed alternative methods for deriving unbiased estimators. \cite{Washio1956} introduced a technique based on the Laplace transform to obtain unbiased estimators of transformations within the exponential family. \cite{Tate1959} extended this approach using the Laplace, bilateral Laplace, and Mellin transforms to derive unbiased estimators for distributions involving location and scale parameters.
 Following this same idea, \cite{Seheult1971} presented formulations of unbiased estimators for some probability density functions.

-It is important to note a minor error in the general formula proposed by \cite{Tate1959} concerning unbiased estimators for functions of the rate parameter of the exponential distribution in the absence of a location parameter.
-In this context, the present work aims to correct the formula originally proposed by \cite{Tate1959} and to provide unbiased estimators for various transformations of the rate parameter of exponential distribution that were not addressed in the aforementioned studies.
-Several examples of unbiased estimators for functions of interest in the exponential distribution are provided, along with a result that proof the asymptotic normality of the proposed unbiased estimators.
+{ It is important to note that the estimators proposed in this work are derived from exponential populations without a location parameter.
+As such, they complement the general formula introduced by \cite{Tate1959} for unbiased estimators of functions of parameters in the location–rate exponential distribution.
+Within this framework, the aim of this study is to provide unbiased estimators for various transformations of the rate parameter that were not addressed in previous research. } Several examples of unbiased estimators for functions of interest in the exponential distribution are provided, along with a result that proof the asymptotic normality of the proposed unbiased estimators.